popany/notes/c_cpp/profiler/perf/Linux_kernel_profiling_with_perf.md

 ## 2 Counting with `perf stat`

 For any of the supported events, `perf` can keep a running count during process execution.
-In counting modes, the occurrences of events are simply aggregated and presented on standard output at the end of an application run.
+In **counting modes**, the occurrences of events are simply aggregated and presented on standard output at the end of an application run.
 To generate these statistics, use the `stat` command of `perf`.
 For instance:

     perf stat -B dd if=/dev/zero of=/dev/null count=1000000